-NHS England also gives Clinical Commissioning Groups (CCGs) practical support in gathering data, evidence and tools to help them transform the way care is delivered for their patients and populations.
-Commissioning for Value comprehensive data packs are of particular interest to CCG clinical and management leads with the responsibility for finance, performance, improvement and health outcomes; to NHS England regional team leads; and to commissioning support teams who are helping CCGs with this work.6 The NHS Right Care is now part of NHS England; they are working with Public Health England to provide a suite of materials to support effective commissioning for value.
-This includes a range of comprehensive data packs and online tools.6 More information, links to NHS Right Care resources and the data packs are available here: www.england.nhs.uk/resources/resources-for-ccgs/comm-for-value/
+NHS England gives Clinical Commissioning Groups (CCGs) practical support in gathering data, evidence and tools to help them transform the way care is delivered for their patients and populations.
+NHS RightCare Intelligence is of particular interest to CCG clinical and management leads with the responsibility for finance, performance, improvement and health outcomes; NHS England regional team leads; STP Leads and commissioning support teams who are helping CCGs and STPs with this work.
+NHS Right Care is part of NHS England and together with Public Health England they provide a suite of materials to support effective commissioning.
+These include 'where to look' packs, focus packs, equality and health inequality packs, long term condition packs and mental health conditions packs along with intelligence tools and online support as well as examples of best practice through casebooks.
+Depending on the service being considered, other medicines related NHS England resources may inform some specific types of redesign such as: